Deploy to the Decentralized Web with IPFS

 00:38:13 - Anthony Campolo

 And in the one where you're actually in the project, go one level back out so you're no longer inside of it.
-And then now what we're going to do is run IPFS add.
-And so this is the command that's going to actually put this onto your node.
-And before that, you're going to do a dash-R flag.
+Then what we're going to do is run ipfs add, and before that you're going to do a -R flag.

 00:38:34 - Ben Myers